Ketamine and Anxiety - A Novel New Therapy That Calms the Mind

 For some time now, doctors have started to turn towards psychedelic therapy to help treat anxiety.
 Doctors have been prescribing ketamine treatment for anxiety off-label, and ketamine treatment for depression has been prescribed off-label since the 1990s.

 Ketamine works differently than other anxiety and depression medications.
 Instead of trying to enhance mood by boosting feel-good brain chemicals, ketamine rebuilds connections in the brain called neuron synapses.
 Ketamine also boosts glutamate production, which is a key factor in making it effective.
 Both depression and anxiety involve glutamate abnormalities in the brain.

 The disassociation that comes with ketamine therapy is another benefit.
 It allows the patient to distance themselves physically and cognitively from their intrusive feelings and thoughts.
 This distance gives them the ability to gain a different perspective, reposition their thoughts and feelings and engage in positive behaviors.

-Ketamines can be a highly effective therapy if you’re using ketamine for depression and anxiety since it treats both conditions simultaneously.
+Ketamines can be a highly effective therapy if you’re using ketamine for depression or if you are using ketamine for anxiety since it treats both conditions simultaneously.

-The earliest ketamine treatments involved an IV drip that slowly delivered ketamine into the bloodstream.
-If IV therapy for anxiety seems extreme or could trigger stress, there’s good news.
-Sublingual ketamine, more commonly known as oral ketamine, has proven to be an effective treatment for anxiety even when other therapies have failed.
+The earliest ketamine treatments involved an IV ketamine drip that slowly delivered ketamine into the bloodstream.
+If IV ketamine therapy for anxiety seems extreme or could trigger stress, there’s good news.
+Sublingual ketamine, more commonly known as oral ketamine (a ketamine pill), has proven to be an effective treatment for anxiety even when other therapies have failed.
 It’s also perfectly safe and can be taken at home.
 Another benefit with this simpler delivery method is ketamines for anxiety cost less.

 Think Using Ketamine Therapy for Anxiety Might be Right for You?